PMazzaJ/leet_coding/README.md

 # LeetCode Study Solutions

-This repository was created for study purposes.
-Here you will find my solutions to [LeetCode](https://leetcode.com/) exercises.
+This repository is part of my personal study and growth as a developer.
+Here you will find **my own solutions** to [LeetCode](https://leetcode.com/) exercises.

 ## Structure